bist333/Dinnerbell/README.md

 ##Running the Project
 To run the prototype locally:

-1. Download the project file to a new directory
+1. Download the project files to a new directory
-2. Run the <FILETYPE> <FILENAME>
+2. Run the FILENAME.bat file
 3. The project is now running locally on port 3000, to view it open a browser and navigate to [http://localhost:3000](http://localhost:3000)

 ## Available Scripts